elhmn/waking-git/docs/Architecture.md

 Converter --> |game entities| Player
 ```

-From the `Repos` we fetched and stored on disk, the `extractor` will get data about the git tree
+From the **Repos** we fetched and stored on disk, the **Extractor** will get data about the git tree
 and the code structure.
-This data will then be picked up and `Converted` into a list of game entities
+This data will then be picked up and **Converted** into a list of game entities
 such as NPCs, enemies, bosses and decors.
-This list of entities will be used by the `Player`
+This list of entities will be used by the **Player**
 to generate the game or simulated world.

 #### Repos